dain5832/AS_Detection/README.md

-# TFOD_API
+# Tensorflow object detection API with custom dataset
 Tensorflow object detection on custom dataset

-# Tensorflow object detection API with custom dataset
-korean version:
+For korean version, check out README_KOR.md

 This project was conducted based on the official document and tutorial from tensorflow. \
 official document link: https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/ \